 Nonparametric data-driven approach to discovering heterogeneous subgroups in a selection-on-observables framework.
 The approach constructs a sequence of groupings, one for each level of granularity.
 Groupings are nested and feature an optimality property.
-For each grouping, we obtain point estimation and standard errors for the group average treatment effects (GATEs).
+For each grouping, we obtain point estimation and standard errors for the group average treatment effects (GATEs) using debiased machine learning procedures.
 Additionally, we assess whether systematic heterogeneity is found by testing the hypotheses that the differences in the GATEs across all pairs of groups are zero.
 Finally, we investigate the driving mechanisms of effect heterogeneity by computing the average characteristics of units in each group.

 build_aggtree(